ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-manage-solutions-using-runabove-manager.markdown

 - The expiration date is the date which your token will expire and become unusable, it must be in the future.
 - A tag is a pair of key/value that will be included as metadata.
 It is useful to retrieve specific data.
-By example, if i have a token with tag type:humidity and another one with tag type:temperature, i can easily retrieve the specific data for type:temperature.
+For example, if I have a token with tag type:humidity and another one with tag type:temperature, i can easily retrieve the specific data for type:temperature.

 Select ok